 As your child leaves for college, your role changes.
 The parenting you do as a college parent will be different from what you have been doing as your child has moved through elementary school, middle school, and high school.

 You will no longer be involved in the day to day activities and nuances of your child’s life.
 Your new role changes to that of coach and chief cheerleader.
 You move to the sidelines – giving suggestions, sometimes chiding, and sometimes encouraging – but you’re not on the field playing the game.
-By recognizing that your role is still crucial, but is now different, and helping your child to realize it, you will make the transition to college easier for both of you.
+By recognizing that your role is still crucial, but is now different, and helping your child to realize it and prepare for it, you will make the transition to college easier for both of you.

 You still provide the necessary safe haven.